Sabatinca aenea

-Sabatinca aenea is a species of moth belonging to the family Micropterigidae.
+Sabatinca aenea, also known as the Banks Peninsula Metallic, is a species of moth belonging to the family Micropterigidae.
 This species was first described by George Hudson in 1923.
 It is endemic to New Zealand and is found in Kaikōura and in the Canterbury regions.
 The larvae of this species is a deep grey green colour and likely feeds on foliose liverwort species.
 The adult moths likely feed on fern spores or sedge pollen.
 This species prefers moist semi-shaded habitat and the adults are on the wing from the start of October until the middle of December.

 Taxonomy

 This species was described by George Hudson in 1923 using a specimen collected by Stewart Lindsay at Governor's Bay in Canterbury.
 Hudson went on to discuss and illustrate the species in his 1928 book The butterflies and moths of New Zealand.
 The holotype specimen is held at the Museum of New Zealand Te Papa Tongarewa.

 Description

 The larvae of this species are darkly grey green in colour and are similar in appearance to the larvae of S. doroxena.

 Hudson described the adults of this species as follows:

 The forewing patterns of this species are variable but can be similar to S. aurella.